Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: IT consultant and media writer.

-Platform: Support medicare amd social security.
-Equality for LGBTQ people.
-Protect a women’s right to choose.
+Platform: Support Medicare and Social Security.
+Equality for LGBTQ+ people.
+Protect a woman’s right to choose.
 For more information go to Schneider’s campaign page.

 Occupation: Small business owner.

 Platform: Against arming Israel.
 Dismantle for-profit insurance.
-Expand social security by having billionares pay.
+Expand Social Security by having billionares pay more.
 For more information go to Coghill’s campaign page.

 Current Poistion: Foster is the incumbent and is running unopposed.
 Foster has held this seat since 2013.